hardikp/hardikp.github.io/books.md

 ## 2019

+* Designing Data-Intensive Applications (Ongoing)
+* Born a Crime (Ongoing)
-* Age of Ambition: Chasing Fortune, Truth, and Faith in the New China (Ongoing)
+* Age of Ambition: Chasing Fortune, Truth, and Faith in the New China
 * The Rise and Fall of American Growth
 * Nudge